SW London Victorian Terrace Transformation

-Our clients recently purchased this five bed Victorian terrace house in South West London, and though they had undertaken some initial work on the living room before meeting with us, they were looking to take the next step and put their confidence and trust intro the hands of a designer.
+SW London Victorian Terrace Transformation: Our clients recently purchased this five bedroom property.
+They had undertaken some initial work on the living room before meeting with us and they were looking to take the next step and put their confidence and trust intro the hands of a designer.

 Looking for some professional help with the remaining rooms to make their house feel like a home, our Decorbuddi, Jenny, was tasked with the challenge of injecting colour and fun into what was originally a very dull and beige property.